-GRADUATION/DIPLOMA
+GRADUATION/ DIPLOMA

 A student may not request a diploma any earlier than the scheduled date of graduation.
-An Intent to Graduate Form must be completed and returned to the Registrar's Office prior the end of the student's final semester.
+An Intent to Graduate Form must be completed online (registrar. aud.edu) and returned to the Registrar's Office prior the end of the student's final semester.
 Failure to complete the Intent to Graduate Form by the specified date may result in either a delay in receiving the diploma or an additional charge.